-The final new inner pipe is designed for load-bearing pipes that are located under roads, railways and building footers.
+With sewer pipe relining, the final new inner pipe is designed for load-bearing pipes that are located under roads, railways and building footers.
 If, for example, a section of clay or cast iron sewer pipe is missing, the new inner lining is designed to be a stand-alone pipe.
-The video on the right side of this page (VIOLENTLY) demonstrates the strength of sewer pipe lining – check it out.

-Pipe lining is the modern alternative to pipe replacement!
+Pipe relining is the modern alternative to pipe replacement!

-- In fact, pipe lining IS pipe replacement
+- In fact, sewer pipe relining IS pipe replacement

 - Only reduces the internal diameter by 5%

-Let’s not forget, since pipe lining requires no excavation, it is cleaner, less invasive and much faster than repiping the old-fashioned way.
+Let’s not forget, since pipe relining requires no excavation, it is cleaner, less invasive and much faster than re-piping the old-fashioned way.

-Pipelining, also known as Cured-In-Place Pipe (CIPP) is used for clay pipe replacement, cast iron pipe repair, HVAC pipe repair, storm drain replacement, golf-course overflow drainage pipes, drinking water lines, and sewer pipelining of sanitary sewer pipe.
+Sewer pipe relining, also known as Cured-In-Place Pipe (CIPP) is used for clay pipe replacement, cast iron pipe repair, HVAC pipe repair, storm drain replacement, golf-course overflow drainage pipes, drinking water lines, and sewer pipe lining of sanitary sewer pipe.

 CIPP Process – A resin-saturated felt tube made of polyester is inverted or pulled into a damaged pipe.
 It is usually done from the upstream access point (manhole or excavation).
 It is possible to invert the liner upstream (e.g. from the downstream access point) but this carries greater risk.
 It is possible to install a liner from the downstream access point, upstream to a blind end however this carried the highest risk of all the CIPP installation methodologies.
 Little to no digging is involved in this trenchless process, making for a more environmentally friendly method than traditional “dig and replace” pipe repair methods.